spsforks/SCons-scons-wiki/DeveloperGuide/GitWorkflows.md

 ```
 Now you should have a copy of the sources in the "`scons`" folder.

+**NOTE** for Windows developers: git will do the right thing in terms of preserving line endings in the git repository for your work.
+However, to run the SCons test suite against your local branch, which you should do to verify your changes don't break anything, you should run:
+  * `git config --global core.eol lf`.
+  * `git config --global core.autocrlf false`
+  * This forces files to checkout with lf rather than the Windows standard crlf line endings and is necessary to ensure that all the tests pass.
+Some will fail if their test files are checked out with crlf line endings.

 ## Fork repository on GitHub side for creating pull requests